 The meals are creative but accessible, so there are bound to be several items on the menu that call to you each week.
-Green Chef doesn't have a specific filter on its menu for diabetics (or a filter to weed out potential allergens), but they do call out paleo and keto recipes.
+Green Chef doesn't have a specific filter on its menu for diabetics (or a filter to weed out potential allergens), but they do call out paleo, keto, and Mediterranean recipes.
 Plus, all ingredients are clearly marked on the recipe cards, so you can always leave out something that's not a fit for your diet.

 -Thai coconut chicken soup with carrots, red bell pepper, shiitakes, and black sesame seeds